Sudhiksha03v/VaultX/README.md

 # VaultX

 VaultX is an Ecommerce Website created for a Shoe Brand.
-It has a modern and sleek approach for its design interface.
+It has a modern and sleek approach to its design interface.